 Again, as they plan to resume operations, Smilelove will be implementing a new pricing model.
 It’s currently unclear whether they plan to keep this financing plan or not.

-By shipping the aligners directly to your home, companies like Smilelove do away with the monthly office visits.
-This means you can use that time you would have spent in the patient chair to see a friend, wrap up a big work project, go on a date, take a nap, or anything else.
-Most home aligner companies (Smilelove included) guarantee treatment completion in half a year or less, compared to the typical 18 months for braces and 12 months for Invisalign.
+By shipping the aligners directly to your home, home aligner companies do away with the monthly office visits.
+Most home aligner companies guarantee treatment completion in half a year or less, compared to the typical 18 months for braces and 12 months for Invisalign.

 Smilelove offers fewer “startup” options than other leading brands.

-SmileDirectClub and Candid have addressed this problem by opening retail locations throughout the U.S. where you can schedule an appointment to get your teeth scanned.
+SmileDirectClub and Candid have retail locations throughout the U.S. where you can schedule an appointment to get your teeth scanned.
 This is a quicker, easier option for anyone who lives near one of these brick and mortar locations, and many customers prefer it.
-As a smaller company, however, Smilelove isn’t able to offer this kind of service.
+Smilelove, however, doesn’t offer this kind of service.

 If you cringe at the thought of sporting highly visible brackets and wires to a special occasion or just in everyday life, you’re not alone.
 Most adults opt for more discreet options when choosing a teeth alignment treatment, and this is where home aligners excel.
 A key selling point of all clear aligner products is that they are much less noticeable than braces.
 For this reason, all clear aligners products score well on appearance in our rankings, and Smilelove is no exception.